 Games in early 2026.
 Outside of event hours, the spacious outdoor areas will provide a new opportunity for social interactions for people from the neighbourhood as well as from the whole city.

 The arena, a collaboration between Arup and David Chipperfield Architects, is placed in the south of the site.
 Slightly rotated, it welcomes arriving guests from the west and draws visitors up a wide flight of steps onto a raised podium, occupying almost the entire site.
 Here a spacious piazza of over 10,000 square metres can be used as a venue for outdoor events.

-On top of this podium made of mineral materials, the arena rises up in the form of three rings of differing heights, quasi floating on top of each other.
-Their metallic materiality is characterised by the shimmering aluminium tubes during the day and the LED strips of the large-scale media integration that light up at night.
-The rings are connected by light, transparent glass bands in the spaces in between as well as with the floor.
-Towards the piazza, the rings project irregularly, giving the building its dynamic form.
-The hard materiality of the podium and the arena is counterbalanced by organically designed green spaces with trees that extend down the staircase, reminiscent of a green hilly landscape.
+On top of this monolithic podium, three rings of increasing heights appear to float one above the other, wrapping around the entire building and lending it its dynamic form.
+Their metallic materiality is characterised by shimmering aluminium tubes during the day and LED strips of the large-scale media integration that light up at night.
+The hard materiality of the podium and the arena is counterbalanced by organic green spaces with trees that extend down the staircase like a green hilly landscape.

-Inside the arena, there are two tiers above the parterre level as well as a level with lounges and sky boxes.
+Inside the arena, there are two tiers above the parterre level as well as an upper level with lounges and sky boxes.
 All seats are accessible via spacious lobbies at all levels, as are catering and service facilities.
-The necessary car parking spaces are located within the podium as well as in a multi-storey car park that evolves from the podium, closing off the site to the north.
-In addition to measures to minimise the consumption of resources and CO2 emissions, the sustainability concept includes photovoltaic systems on the roof, whose energy generated on site largely covers the needs of the energy efficient building.
+The necessary car parking spaces are located within the podium as well as in a multi-storey car park, situated in the north of the site.
+In addition to measures to minimise the consumption of resources and CO2 emissions, the sustainability concept includes photovoltaic systems on the roof, largely covering the needs of the energy efficient building on site.